yuanyangwu/spring_kubernetes_tutorial/doc/10_RabbitMQ_Spring_Application.md

 - 3: It spends 0.1s proceeding a message
 - 4: It throws exception for 20% of message

+Spring AMQP by default takes a conservative approach to message acknowledgement.
+If the listener throws an exception, the container calls ```channel.basicReject(deliveryTag, requeue)``` to enqueue message back to message queue.

 ```java
 @Log
 @RabbitListener(queues = "hello") // 1